GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/overview.md

     (24,"2021-07-01 00:00:01.500");
 ```

-The sink table `out_num_cnt` now contains two rows: representing the sums of 42 and 47 (23+24) for the two respective 1-second windows.
+The sink table `out_num_cnt` now contains two rows: representing the sum data 42 and 47 (23+24) for the two respective 1-second windows.

 ```sql
 SELECT * FROM out_num_cnt;